pyros-dev/Pitch/PITCHME.md

 ## Conclusion ?

 @ul[spaced]
-- simpler ROS packaging for python code (catkin_pip)
+- ROS packaging via catkin_pip for python code
-- simple webapp to get a debug web interface on ROS (rostful)
+- ROStful webapp to get a debug web interface
-- middleware to interface ROS with other systems (pyros)
+- PyROS middleware to interface ROS with other systems
-- simple communication design for easier web integration (pure python)
+- pure python design for easier web integration
 - I am still a team of one... too much to maintain.
 @ulend